JTechPhotonics/J-Tech-Photonics-Laser-Tool/README.md

 <img src="./images/important_settings.png" alt="important_settings.png" width="600" />

-You'll notice two layers where added to your document:
+You'll notice two layers were added to your document:
 * `debug reference points` contains the black corners.
 They represent the four corners of your machine's bed.
-You can use them to eyeball weather the gcode is scaled and place correctly.
+You can use them to eyeball whether the gcode is scaled and placed correctly.
 * `debug traces` contains the red paths which trace all generated gcode commands.